JohnnySusp/LegalFedLLM/README.md

 ## Accurate project claim

-LegalFedLLM now demonstrates a real, pinned Client model that can learn a local LoRA adapter from private examples and turn its outputs over the complete frozen 565-sample D^P into a signed, validated and transportable Knowledge Package.
-It also pins the Granite 3.3 2B Host contract and preserves the approved FedMKT DTW/MinED behavior with golden tests.
+LegalFedLLM now demonstrates a real, pinned Qwen Client that can learn a local LoRA adapter from private examples and turn its outputs over the complete frozen 565-sample D^P into a signed, validated and transportable Knowledge Package.
+Its shared integration core accepts independently signed Qwen and Granite Client packages, applies exact per-Client tokenizer mappings and DTW alignment against a temporary Granite validation Host, enforces binary trust eligibility and quorum, selects one minimum-CE teacher per sample and constructs bounded answer-only sparse trainer targets.
 Private examples and Client-native LoRA tensors remain local.

 It does **not** yet demonstrate real heterogeneous Host learning, reverse real Client learning, a completed real-model federation round, formal differential